GoDLiKE2306/CityGrid/README.md

-# NammaGrid
+# CityGrid

 **Motto:** Optimize, don't cut off.

-NammaGrid is a Streamlit Intro to AI project that demonstrates a hyperlocal electricity optimisation agent for Malleshwaram, Bengaluru.
+NammaGrid is a Streamlit Intro to AI project that demonstrates a hyperlocal electricity optimisation agent.
 It estimates local demand, scores peak-risk, identifies transformer stress, ranks safe optimisation actions, and explains why the agent chose its recommendation.

 ## Problem Statement